BrianWalczak/Mac-AppfromSH/README.md

 ### Usage with code installation [Recommended]

-Step 1: Download this repository and extract the ZIP Step 2: Rename "Example App" to your app name.
-Then, right-click “Example App”, and click Show Package Contents Step 3: Open “Contents”, info.plist and replace all “REPLACESTRING”s with your details Step 4: Open “MacOS”, and edit main.command and replace all “REPLACESTRING”s with your details Step 5: Replace “# Insert shell script code” with your code
+Step 1: Download the latest release [Application Template] and extract ExampleApp.app.zip Step 2: Rename "ExampleApp.app" to your app name.
+Then, right-click the app, and click Show Package Contents Step 3: Open “Contents”, info.plist and replace all “REPLACESTRING”s with your details Step 4: Open “MacOS”, and edit main.command and replace all “REPLACESTRING”s with your details Step 5: Replace “# Insert shell script code” with your code